orhnk/merge-lang/examples/demo/README.md

 # Demo

-> [!NOTE]
-> This examples relies on system shell which is unrelaible.

-> [!IMPORTANT]
-> Run this file from the root of this repository, else It'll not work.
+> [!IMPORTANT] Run this file from the root of this repository, else It'll not
+> work.

+## Pros

+- Super easy to implement

+## Cons

+- Relies on system shell
+- Need to work with paths
+- Insanely slow (file io)

+## Conclusion

+Suitible for quick-demos.